Free Case Review

 How long do I have to file a truck accident claim?

 In the state of Illinois, you have two years after the date of the accident to file a vehicle accident claim.
 There are exceptions to every rule and law, however, so you should speak to your Chicago truck accident attorney.

 Is there a truck accident lawyer near me?

 Gainsberg Injury and Accident Lawyers is located at 77 W Washington Street, Suite 1215, right in downtown Chicago.
 There are two bus stops right near us if transportation is an issue.

 Talk to a skilled and reliable Chicago truck accident attorney now

 Delay can hurt your case.
 If you wait too long to speak with an experienced Chicago truck accident lawyer, you may have a harder time proving your case.
 The physical evidence of the accident can disappear.
 The memories of witnesses can fade.
 To move your case forward with competence and to present the best case possible, please call our office as soon as you can.
-Gainsberg Law is ready to help you fight for justice.
-Call us at 312-313-1621 or complete our contact form to speak to a lawyer.
+Gainsberg Injury and Accident Lawyers is ready to help you fight for justice.
+Call us at 312-600-9585 or complete our contact form to schedule a free consultation.

 - Why We Should Care About Inadequate Truck Parking